cohere-ai/samples/arxiv-opensearch-cohere/README.md

     """
     Main vector search capability using knn on input query strings.
     Args:
-        k: number of top-k similar vectors to retrieve from opensearch index
+        k: number of k-similar neighbors/vectors to retrieve from opensearch index
-        num_results: number of the top-k similar vectors to retrieve
+        num_results: number of the k-similar vectors to retrieve.
         index_name: index name in opensearch
     """
     embed_vector = get_cohere_embedding(query)